anonymous300502/alleyes/README.md

 ## Usage
 1.)
 Make a server online using AWS make necessary changes to allow inbound connections on port 8000 or the port of your choice.<br>
 <br>
+The original payload isn't provided to prevent malicious use, email us on admin@hacktivists.in to gain access to the original payload along with instructions of setting it up for research purposes. <br>
 2.)
-In line 27 of the `stage2_keylogger.py` edit the url to match with your server ip and port.
-Obfuscate the stage2_keylogger.py file using the [FudCrypt](https://github.com/machine1337/fudcrypt) project.
-Then, serve it as a directly downloadable file on the flask app in the `/dwfile` route, you can do this by editing line 56 of `app.py` and providing the path to your edited and obfuscated `stage2_keylogger.py` stored on your AWS server.
+Edit line 56 of `app.py` and providing the path to your edited and obfuscated `stage2_keylogger.py` provided by us after storing on your AWS server.)
 <br><br>
 3.)
 In line 106 of `app.py` add your username and password for route security<br>
 <br>